tru-ID/sim-card-auth-ios/Tutorial README.md

 $ tru server -t --project-dir ./iosauthdemoserver
 ```

-Check that the URL that is shown in the terminal is accessible by using your web browser.
-The URL will be in the format `https://{subdomain}.loca.lt`.
+Check that the URL that is shown in the terminal is accessible in your web browser.
+The URL is in the format `https://{subdomain}.loca.lt`.
 This is the public accessible URL to your local development server.

-### Create an iOS Project
+## Create an iOS Project

-If you have come this far,  you have created a **tru.ID** account and a development server set-up and running.
-Great!
-Let's get cracking on with the application.
+With the **tru.ID** account created and the development server up and running we can make a start with the application.
 You can skip this step if you already have an iOS project.
 Otherwise;

 * Launch your Xcode
 * File -> New -> Project